ray-project/ray/doc/source/deploy-on-kubernetes.rst

 A Ray cluster consists of a single head node and a set of worker nodes (the provided ``ray-cluster.yaml`` file will start 3 worker nodes).
 In the example Kubernetes configuration, this is implemented as:

-* A ``ray-head`` Service that enables the worker nodes to discover the head node when they start up.
+- A ``ray-head`` `Kubernetes Service`_ that enables the worker nodes to discover the head node when they start up.
-* A ``ray-head`` Deployment that backs the ``ray-head`` Service with a single head node pod (replica).
+- A ``ray-head`` `Kubernetes Deployment`_ that backs the ``ray-head`` Service with a single head node pod (replica).
-* A ``ray-worker`` Deployment that backs the ``ray-head`` Service with multiple worker node pods (replicas).
+- A ``ray-worker`` `Kubernetes Deployment`_ with multiple worker node pods (replicas) that connect to the ``ray-head`` pod using the ``ray-head`` Service..

 Note that because the head and worker nodes are Deployments, Kubernetes will automatically restart pods that crash to maintain the correct number of replicas.

-* If a worker node goes down, a replacement pod will be started and it should join the cluster normally.
+- If a worker node goes down, a replacement pod will be started and it should join the cluster normally.
-* If the head node goes down, it will be restarted and effectively start a new cluster.
+- If the head node goes down, it will be restarted and effectively start a new cluster.
 Worker nodes that were connected to the old head node will crash due to losing connection to the original head node, and will subsequently be restarted and connect to the new head node.

 Try deploying a cluster with the provided Kubernetes config by running the following command: